U.S. News Rankings

 |SAT/ACT scores must be received by||August 31|

-The student-faculty ratio at University of Wisconsin--Oshkosh is 22:1, and the school has 38.1 percent of its classes with fewer than 20 students.
-The most popular majors at University of Wisconsin--Oshkosh include: Business, Management, Marketing, and Related Support Services; Education; Health Professions and Related Programs; Communication, Journalism, and Related Programs; and Social Sciences.
-The average freshman retention rate, an indicator of student satisfaction, is 75.8 percent.
+The student-faculty ratio at University of Wisconsin--Oshkosh is 22:1, and the school has 31.2 percent of its classes with fewer than 20 students.
+The most popular majors at University of Wisconsin--Oshkosh include: Business, Management, Marketing, and Related Support Services; Education; Health Professions and Related Programs; Social Sciences; and Public Administration and Social Service Professions.
+The average freshman retention rate, an indicator of student satisfaction, is 75.5 percent.

 |Student gender distribution|